Dr Ceri Phelps

-I have been part of the Psychology programme team within the School of Psychology at Swansea Metropolitan University/UWTSD Swansea since 2008, and contribute to teaching and supervision on both the undergraduate and postgraduate courses within the School.
+I have been part of the Psychology programme team within the Psychology and Counselling at Swansea Metropolitan University/UWTSD Swansea since 2008, and contribute to teaching and supervision on both the undergraduate and postgraduate courses within the School.
 Prior to this and following completion of my PhD I worked as a Research Fellow in the psychosocial genetics research group at Cardiff University.
 I am registered by the Health Professions Council as a practicing Health Psychologist and an Associate Fellow of the British Psychological Society.

 My primary research interest is developing interventions to minimise the negative psychological impact of undergoing medical diagnosis and living with (or at risk of) chronic illness.
 I am an Honorary Tutor at the Institute of Medical Genetics, Cardiff University, where I contribute to teaching and supervision on the MSc Genetic Counselling course, Cardiff University